the World’s Worst Weather Live!

 called “Home of the World’s Worst Weather Live.”

-· WHAT: Programs each Monday focus on a particular topic in weather and climate such as air masses or fronts, or how extreme winds are measured.
-MWO's summit scientists will take roughly 20 minutes to share their knowledge in addition to the latest conditions and forecast from high above tree line, followed by a Q&A session.
+· WHAT: Programs each Tuesday focus on a particular topic in weather and climate such as air masses or fronts, or how extreme winds are measured.
+MWO's summit scientists will take roughly 20 minutes to share their knowledge in addition to the latest conditions from high above tree line, followed by a Q&A session.

 · WHERE: Live programs stream on Zoom.
 Register below by clicking on the registration link for each program you want to attend.
 All programs will be recorded and uploaded to MWO's YouTube page and below shortly after they air.